anthoor/www/readme.rst

 such old versions of PHP, because of potential security and performance issues, as well as missing features.

+MySQL 5.6 is used for the development.
+It will run fine for MySQL 5.5 or above.

 ************
 Installation
 ************

 To install this software, copy the source tree into your server's root directory.
-The database with sample values are given in `db_backup` folder.
+The database with sample values are given in ``db_backup`` folder.
 Import it into your database.
-Configure your dabase parameters in the file `config\database.php`.
+Configure your dabase parameters in the file ``config/database.php``.

 *******
 License